greg-raven/Uncommon-Sense/_posts/2015-06-30-not-in-the-constitution-not-legal.md

 ---
-title: 'Not in the Constitution?
-Not legal.'
+title: "Not in the Constitution?
+Not legal."
 layout: post
 categories:
 - Constitution